Royal Initiatives and Development Projects

 The initiatives implemented in the agricultural sector include:

-- “Juthoor” initiative (in the Wadi Mujib highlands), which is under the umbrella of the King Abdullah II Fund for Development.
+- “Juthoor” afforestation project, which is under the umbrella of the King Abdullah II Fund for Development.

-Many projects geared towards providing the best healthcare services in the Kingdom are underway, including:
+Projects geared towards providing the best healthcare services in the Kingdom, including:

 - Establishing a number of public hospitals or expanding them.